akalsey/phonepoll/readme.markdown

 Copy this directory to your prefered module directory.
 If you don't have a prefered location, sites/all/modules is always a good choice.
 Enable this module in admin/build/modules

+If there's no tropo-webapi-php directory inside this module directory, download it from http://github.com/tropo/tropo-webapi-php and place it inside this directory.

+Enable the poll module if you haven't already.
 Create a poll.
 Note the node ID of the poll.
 You'll need that for the next step.

 Create a Tropo account at http://tropo.com/ and create a WebAPI application.
 For the URL of your application, enter http://yoursite.example.com/phonepoll/poll/NODE-ID (replacing NODE-ID with the node ID of your poll)